Venryx/web-vcore/README.md

 ```
 5) Various other things, like populating the RootStore interface. (for now, just reference an existing project that uses web-vcore, as seen below)

+### Creating package patches

+Regular: `patch-package patch MY_PACKAGE`
+With package.json: `patch-package patch MY_PACKAGE --exclude 'nothing'`

+If including package.json, modify the diff file afterward to omit the npm-install-related noise.

+For details on how the patch files are parsed, see here: https://github.com/ds300/patch-package/blob/5c2c92bf504885fba4840870a23fc8999c00e572/src/patch/parse.ts

 ### Documentation

 For the most part, web-vcore is meant to be learned/used based on referencing the codebase of existing projects using it (eg. [Debate Map](https://github.com/debate-map/app)).
 This is because the package is only intended/expected to be used for projects I'm building, so there's not that much benefit to creating full-fledged documentation.